Kirill Serebrennikov: Further work

 Serebrennikov worked fruitfully even during the home arrest: he watched videos from rehearsals, recorded the comments and sent them to cast with the help of his lawyers.
 That way he managed to release Mozart’s “Così Fan Tutte” in Zurich and Verdi’s “Nabucco” in Hamburg.
 In 2020 his 'Decamerone' was shown in Berlin.
 In 2018 his movie Leto about Russian rock legends Viktor Tsoi and Mike Naumenko entered the main competition of the Cannes Film Festival.
 In April 2021 Wagner’s “Parsifal” premiered in the Vienna State Opera.

-Serebrennikov opposed 2022 Russian Invasion of Ukraine.
-For this, Bolshoi canceled his ballet ‘Nureyev’.
+In 2017, the Bolshoi Ballet postponed the premiere of his ballet Nureyev to 2018 due to alleged "gay propaganda" being included in the ballet.
+Serebrennikov opposed the 2022 Russian Invasion of Ukraine, leading to first the temporary, then permanent cancellation of Nureyev.
+Serebrennikov's ballet A Hero of Our Time was also supposed to premiere at the Bolshoi Ballet in May 2023, however, that ballet was cancelled as well without explanation.

 In March 2022 Serebrennikov was chosen to open the 76th Festival d’Avignon.
 His new play ‘The Black Monk’ premiered at the Festival in July 2022.

 His film Petrov's Flu (2021) received the Vulcan award for best cinematography at Cannes Film Festival.

-In May 2022 Serebrennikov became the only Russian director to participate in the Cannes Film Festival with his film Tchaikovsky's Wife.
+In May 2022, Serebrennikov became the only Russian director to participate in the Cannes Film Festival with his film Tchaikovsky's Wife.